jacksonianrtaylor/movie_rec_proj/README.md

 - then for each movie the user watched, the words found in the corpus of the relavent columns for that movie are...
 - count vectorized in the order of the ordered set of words
-- if a word is not present in the movies corpus, the correpsonding index in the vector becomes 0
+- if a word is not present in the movies corpus, the value in the correpsonding index in the vector becomes 0
 - else the value at the corresponding index of the count vector is equal to the number of times the words comes up in the particular movies corpus

 - once a vector is created for each movie the user watched, including the target movie...